craql/JsonObjectEditor/readme.md

 		fields:['id','name','legs','species','weight','color','gender','animalLink'], *list of visible fields*
-		_listID:'id', *the id for finding the object* _listTitle:'${name} ${species}', *how to display items in the list* /*callback:function(obj){
+		_listID:'id', *the id for finding the object* _listTitle:'${name} ${species}', *how to display items in the list* menu:[array of menu buttons],
+		listMenuTitle: (string) template forjoe window title in list view, listmenu:[array of menu buttons] (multi-edit and select all always show), /*callback:function(obj){
 			alert(obj.name);
 		},*/